marcuscop/Practice-Evaluator/README.md

 - Check Factor (smoothness of stroke)
 - Total Stroke Count

-#### There are sample .gpx and .csv files in the SAMPLE_FILES folder.
+#### NOTE: There are sample .gpx and .csv files in the SAMPLE_FILES folder.
 Use corresponding files: Quinsigamond.gpx -> Quinsigamond.csv, Riverfront.gpx -> Riverfront.csv

 ## Technical Achievements
 - **Tech Achievement 1**: React.js - re-worked entire framework of the project to use components in React so that development and updating map data would be easier.